BIO & CREATIVE LIFE

 Sonoma State University, Faculty Emeritus

 Founding board member of the Climate Protection Campaign (now Climate Center).

 BACKGROUND & EDUCATION

 I was born in Chicago where my mother was attending art school and my father in business after graduating from Northwestern.
 Family upheaval meant moving around for several years before resettling in Hawaii where most of my family remains today.
 I attended the University of Hawaii and after moving to San Francisco earned my Masters at San Francisco State University.
-Subsequently I studied biopoetics, focusing on empathy and the origin of aesthetic behavior, and received my PhD in Psychology from the University for Integrative Learning, a brief, thus never-accredited distance learning program founded by graduates of the Harvard School of Education.
+Subsequently I studied biopoetics, focusing on empathy and the origin of aesthetic behavior, and received my PhD in Psychology from the University for Integrative Learning, a distance learning program founded by graduates of the Harvard School of Education.
 Sadly UIL did not survive the subsequent online learning revolution.

 My job history includes working the night-shift in a pineapple cannery, selling watches in the Fine Jewelry section of a department store, briefly serving as a Faculty Assistant and later Programs Center Advisor at San Francisco State before moving north to teach at the sister campus of Sonoma State University.